 There are two main types: the male and female condoms.
 It prevents pregnancy by acting as a barrier to the passage of semen into the vagina.
 It also provides protection against sexually transmitted infections.
 The perfect use failure rate is 3% and the typical use failure rate is 14%.
-Frances E. Casey, MD, MPH, Director of Family Planning Services and Assistant Professor, Virginia Commonwealth University Medical Center.
-The diaphragm, cervical cap, spermicides and sponges are other barrier methods but are not commonly used.
+The diaphragm, cervical cap, spermicides and sponges are other barrier methods but are not commonly used(Sitruk-ware et al., 2014)..